Community action agency makes changes to commodity distribution, Meals on Wheels

 In order to ensure people still have access to the agency’s resources and also are protected from the spread of COVID-19, CAA Executive Director Tammye Pirie said the agency will change its practices.

-One way in coming weeks is the March 19 commodity distribution event.
+One way in coming weeks is the March 19 commodity distribution event — 9 a.m. to noon.
 The quarterly event, in which the U.S. Department of Agriculture provides shelf-stable food for distribution to low-income households, has been changed from an in-person gathering to a drive-thru service.

 The local community action agency has received 17 pallets of canned fruit and vegetables, peanut butter, rice and more for this month’s distribution.
 Additionally, the University of Tennessee Agriculture Center will provide recipes to food recipients.